 This recipe makes a ton of caramels!
 I usually make them for my yearly Christmas “neighbor gifts”.
-The original recipe my Grandma has always used to make caramels is from an old church cookbook.
+It’s a family tradition to make a batch or two the weeks leading up to Christmas.

-So wherever you are Elda Peck, your buttery and soft caramels are enjoyed by all year after year!
+So wherever you are Elda Peck, thank you – your soft homemade caramels are enjoyed by all year after year!

 - 4 cups sugar

-- 2 sticks butter
+- 2 sticks butter, 1 cup

 - 2 cups white corn syrup